minhduy6899/code-challenge/src/problem3/problem3.md

 ### 1. Efficient Data Handling:

-o Combined filtering, sorting, and formatting into a single useMemo block for clarity and efficiency.
+Combined filtering, sorting, and formatting into a single useMemo block for clarity and efficiency.

 ### 2. Priority Mapping:

-o Replaced the getPriority function with a priorityMap object for maintainability.
+Replaced the getPriority function with a priorityMap object for maintainability.

 ### 3. Key Assignment:

-o Used a unique identifier (currency) instead of index as the React key.
+Used a unique identifier (currency) instead of index as the React key.

 ### 4. Type Safety:

-o Added blockchain to WalletBalance and used FormattedWalletBalance consistently.
+Added blockchain to WalletBalance and used FormattedWalletBalance consistently.

 ### 5. Prop Handling:

-o Spread props thoughtfully and validated input data (balances, prices) to avoid runtime errors.
+Spread props thoughtfully and validated input data (balances, prices) to avoid runtime errors.

 ### 6. Readability:

-o Simplified and organized the code for better maintainability and comprehension.
+Simplified and organized the code for better maintainability and comprehension.